DerrellMurray/DerrellMurray.github.io/index.md

 ## My Portfolio
-this is a lightweight Github webpage written in Jeckel and hosted on Github to show case some of my sample project code.
+This is a lightweight Github webpage written in Jekyll and hosted on Github to show case some of my sample project code.
 ---
 ### Category: Credentials